d3v1an7/macos-fresh/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](LICENSE.md)
 [![status](https://img.shields.io/badge/status-WIP-red.svg?maxAge=2592000)](WIP.md)

-A super opinionated Ansible playbook (with bash bootstrap) that gets me up and running after a fresh install of OS X.
+A super opinionated Ansible playbook (with bash bootstrap) that will provision a local workstation after a fresh install of OS X. Can be run safely on established machines too!

-It's unlikely that the applications and system defaults I've chosen will suit your purposes exactly, but hopefully you'll find it easy enough to follow along and customise on your own fork.
+It's unlikely that the chosen applications and system defaults will suit your purposes exactly, but you should find it easy enough to customise on your own fork.

-[Pull requests](https://help.github.com/articles/creating-a-pull-request/) are very welcome :ok_hand:
+[Pull requests](https://help.github.com/articles/creating-a-pull-request/) are welcome! :ok_hand:

 ## Installation
 Open terminal and run